Harshit765G4/ML-IDS/README.md

 3. Attack Type Selection

 -> We have chossen multiple attacks for the dataset | we have chosen these attacks on the basic of what type of protocols it uses also which port it targets
+-> run these all these commands on attack machine and used the command provided at last to capture the attack traffic after performing the attack

 -> SYN Flood
    sudo hping3 -S -p 80 --flood 192.168.100.4

 -> UDP Flood
   sudo hping3 --udp -p 53 --flood 192.168.100.4

 -> ICMP Flood
   sudo hping3 -1 --flood 192.168.100.4

 ->  Nmap Scans
 🔸 Normal TCP Connect Scan -> nmap -sT 192.168.100.4
 🔸 Aggressive Scan with OS and Version Detection -> nmap -A -T4 192.168.100.4

 -> FIN Scan
   sudo nmap -sF 192.168.100.4

 -> NULL Scan
   sudo nmap -sN 192.168.100.4

 -> Xmas Scan
   sudo nmap -sX 192.168.100.4

 -> Protocol Obfuscation Attack (Slowloris attack performed using Python)